ethersphere/bee-docs/docs/concepts/DISC/neighborhoods.md

 ## Key Concepts

 ### Proximity Order (PO)
 The PO is a measure how close a node is to a particular chunk of data or other node.
 It is defined as the number of shared leading bits between two addresses.
-Nodes with equal or greater proximity order value relative to a chunk have equal responsibility for storing and maintaining it.
 Proximity order plays a role in how neighborhoods are defined, as a node’s neighborhood extends up to its storage depth, covering all nodes within that proximity​.

+### Reserve Depth

+The reserve depth is the shallowest PO at which neighborhoods are able to store all of the chunks which have been paid for through [postage stamp batch](/docs/concepts/incentives/overview#postage-stamps) purchases.

 ### Storage Depth

+Storage depth is the shallowest PO at which neighborhoods are able to store all the chunks which have been *uploaded*.
+If 100% of all all chunks which have been paid for have been stamped and uploaded to the network, then storage depth will equal reserve depth.
+However, it is common that stamp batches are not always fully utilized, meaning that it is possible for the storage depth to be shallower than the reserve depth.

-Storage depth represents the effective reach or area up measured in proximity order to which a node must synchronize and store chunks within its neighborhood.
-It is the proximity order of chunks for which a node is responsible for storing.
+Storage depth is the proximity order of chunks for which a node must synchronize and store chunks, and it is determined by nodes' reserve sizes in combination with the amount of chunks actually uploaded.

+### Neighborhood Depth

+Neigborhood depth for a node is the highest (deepest) PO *`d`* where the node has at least 3 peers which share the same *`d`* number of leading binary prefix bits in their addresses.

 ### Neighborhood

-A neighborhood is a set of nodes in close proximity to each other based on their Kademlia proximity order (PO).
-Each node in the network has a neighborhood determined by its storage depth, which defines the radius or boundary of responsibility for storing chunks.
-Each node in a neighborhood is responsible for interacting with other nodes within its neighborhood to store and replicate data chunks, ensuring data availability and redundancy.
+A neighborhood is a set of nodes in close proximity to each other based on their proximity order (PO).
+Each node in the neighborhood defined by storage depth is responsible for interacting with other nodes within that neighborhood to store and replicate data chunks, ensuring data availability and redundancy.

 ## Example neighborhood